fmicompbio/orthos/README.md

 ## Installation

-deJUNKER can be installed from GitHub using:
+`orthos` can be installed from GitHub using:

 ```
-devtools::install_github("path/to/deJUNKER")
+devtools::install_github("fmicompbio/orthos")
 ```